English Teacher for summer course in Brazil

 Use your holidays to bless young Brazilians needing to learn English.
 Take this opportunity to teach on WEC's English For Missions course, and have a great cross-cultural experience in a fun Christian environment.
 The EFM course is an intensive English course focused on Christian vocabulary and missions.

-Course dates: in July 2019 (Orientation in UK, then you travel to Brazil one week before the course begins).
+Course dates: 3 weeks in July each year (Orientation in UK, then you travel to Brazil before the course begins).

-Resources: English Bibles, teaching books and some games are available to use.
+Resources available: English Bibles, teaching books and some game.
 Bring any additional materials visual aids or games you like to use.

 Qualities & Gifts Sought

 Native English speaker.
-No special qualifications required, although ESL/EFL training would also be very welcome.
+No special qualifications required, although some ESL/EFL training would be very welcome.

-Costs: US$200 for three weeks of full board accommodation.
+Costs: around US$200 for three weeks full board accommodation.
 Flight costs and spending money are additional.

 You are welcome to stay for an extra week for sight-seeing in Brazil after the course.

 Fluency in English provides students with a vital skill.
 By teaching English you have a chance to build relationships with students, and can provide opportunities to share the gospel.